 Similarly, no changes are necessary for MSS satellite transmissions to support the operation of MSS earth stations on sub-orbital vehicles, since the required satellite transmissions powers, if anything, would be lower.
 When operating earth stations on sub-orbital vehicles, there would be a lower path-loss between the MSS earth station and associated MSS satellite, together with a reduction in the atmospheric impairment and multipath degradation.

-Both of the above factors would ensure the protection of terrestrial services is maintained in the use of MSS communications, and that the existing regulatory provisions and coordination requirements in the use of MSS communication in the 1.6/1.5 GHz frequency bands remain effective.
+Both above factors would ensure the protection of terrestrial services is maintained in the use of MSS communications, and that the existing regulatory provisions and coordination requirements in the use of MSS communication in the 1.6/1.5 GHz frequency bands remain effective.
 Additionally, it is noted that RR Nos.
 5.208B and 5.379C would continue to apply to MSS earth stations operating on sub-orbital vehicles, to maintain the protection of radioastronomy operating in the frequency bands 1 660.0-1 660.5 MHz and 1 668-1 670 MHz.

-A3.3 Potential modifications to the Radio Regulations, in accordance with invites 2, Resolution 772 (WRC-19), that facilitate radiocommunications that support aviation to safely integrate sub-orbital vehicles into the airspace and be interoperable with international civil aviation
+A1.3 Potential modifications to the Radio Regulations, in accordance with invites 2, Resolution 772 (WRC-19), that facilitate radiocommunications that support aviation to safely integrate sub-orbital vehicles into the airspace and be interoperable with international civil aviation